drhinternet/greenarrow-docker/README.markdown

 ### (5) Connecting to the running Docker container

-You can connect to the running GreenArrow Docker container using `docker exec` with bash.
+You can connect to your `greenarrow-name` container using `docker exec` with bash.

 ```
-docker exec --interactive --tty CONTAINER-ID /bin/bash -l
+docker exec --interactive --tty greenarrow-name /bin/bash -l
 ```

 ### (6) Finish installation